For 5 habits to help you live a healthier life this spring, check out this blog from Youthology Medical in New York.

 Don’t Forget To Treat Yourself

 Did you know that having a positive self-perception about aging can possibly increase your lifespan?
 If you’re ready to look and feel your best, consider your aesthetic options at Youthology.
 At Youthology Medical, we offer the latest advancements in neuromodulators, dermal fillers, laser treatments, PDO threads and more.
-If you are interested in rejuvenating your appearance and are near Melville, Island Park, and surrounding communities in New York, call 516-817-6423 to book an appointment.
+If you are interested in rejuvenating your appearance and are near Melville and surrounding communities in New York, call 516-817-6423 to book an appointment.